joom/mapreduce-web-sockets/README.md

-# mapreduce-webworkers
+# mapreduce-web-sockets
-MapReduce on WebWorkers, using Node.js
+MapReduce on Web Sockets, using Node.js

 # Instructions